 Two component epoxies feature unique versatility in application and performance.
-These systems consist of a resin and a hardener that can be formulated to offer a wide range of mechanical, thermal, optical and electrical properties.
-While mix ratios differ, they all offer the ability to cure at ambient temperatures or at elevated temperatures for faster cures.
+These systems can be custom formulated to offer a wide range of mechanical, thermal, electrical, optical and chemical resistance properties, among others.
+While mix ratios differ, they all offer the ability to cure at ambient temperatures or faster at elevated temperatures.
+To obtain optimal properties, a post cure is often recommended.

 Special Certifications for Two Component Epoxy Adhesives, Sealants, Coatings and Potting Compounds